-License Types affect various aspects of pricing (discounts), duration, and sometimes the set of core service components available to associated Accounts and Organizations.
-For example, AWS Licenses rely on the AWS Marketplace to scope the core set of available service components, and change the way additional service components are added.
+License Types reflect pricing (discounts), duration, and sometimes the set of SSProtect Service Components available to associated Accounts.
+For example, AWS Licenses rely on the AWS Marketplace choices to scope Service Components you will use, and also change the way you add additional service components.

-These details are somewhat secondary, and more fully described in this sections' articles.
+These details are somewhat secondary, and more fully described below.

 License State and Period

-An Account's License State is either Active or Expired, and an Expired License transitions through three different Periods of the Expired State - Grace, Gap, and Expired.
+An Account's License State is either Active or Expired, and an Expired License transitions through three different Periods of the Expired State - Grace, Gap, and Final Expiration.